MiaTothova/story-vault/README.md

 ![](https://github.com/MiaTothova/story-vault/blob/main/images/responsive.png)
 The image is from [Am I responsive?](http://ami.responsivedesign.is/)

-Story Vault is a terminal based story generator designed mainly for children 7 years and up.
+Story Vault is a terminal-based story generator designed mainly for children 7 years and up.
 It was designed to provide a fun environment in which the children can create stories very much like Madlibs.
 They select words provided from the terminal and the story is created for them.
-They can play as much as they like untill they decide to end the game.
+They can play as much as they like until they decide to end the game.

 ## UX
-I aimed to create a story generator game for children that is fun, and is very easy to manipulate and input data.
+I aimed to create a story generator game for children that is fun and is very easy to manipulate and input data.

 #### The ideal client:
 * Children